rshipp/geodigger/README.md

 You can read the documentation online [here](docs/index.md) (or, if you prefer a single page, try [this](docs/onepage.md)).

-GeoDigger is also the subject of an ongoing research project; links to reports will be provided as they become available.
+GeoDigger is the product of an ongoing research project; links to technical reports will be provided as they become available.

 ## Support